Old Catholic Church of the Czech Republic

+History

 In 1991, Bishop Dušan Hejbal was elected to head the church.
 He was consecrated on September 27, 1997.
 In 2003, under his leadership, the church began ordaining women to the diaconate.
 He retired in 2015 and was succeeded by Benedikt Pavel Stránský in 2016.

+In the 2021 census, 672 Czech citizens identified themselves as adherents of the Old Catholic Church of the Czech Republic.

 Bishops

 The following bishops have governed the Old Catholic Church in Czechoslovakia and the Czech Republic.